Last Updated on

 Tonsai East (Eastern (Longer) Side)

 Tonsai East is the area past Chukit Resort that leads to Long Beach.
 It’s not as busy as the village in the center of the island, but there is plenty of accommodation here and numerous places to shop.
 Tonsai East is known for its many restaurants and nightlife.
 Many of the restaurants and bars offer nightly entertainment.
-There is a 500-meter-long stretch of white-sand beach here and it is about a 15-minute walk into Tonsai Village.
+There is a 500-meter-long stretch of white-sand beach here and it is about a 15-minute walk into Tonsai Village I downloaded the 10 th edition of the theater because i can't get it.
 That will give you some idea of just how small this island is.
 You can also take a water taxi (longtail boat) to the village if you’re not up for walking in the heat.
 There’s a path that leads to Phi Phi Viewpoint and Loh Dalum and I would recommend definitely visiting the viewpoint to get the best photos of the island.
 There is a hill that separates Tonsai East from the village and you’ll find the footpath at the base of the hill that leads to the viewpoint.
 It is well-marked.

 Tonsai Village (Center)